EmmaSteinman/project3/src/vm/lab3doc.md

 > B4: Explain your heuristic for deciding whether a page fault for an
 > invalid virtual address should cause the stack to be extended into
 > the page that faulted.

+We check three things about an invalid address to see if it should cause stack growth.
+First, we check that the difference between the stack pointer and the invalid address is less than or equal to 32 bytes.
+If it is, this implies that the instruction that caused the fault was a `push` or `pusha` instruction, so we should extend the stack.
+The second thing we check is whether the difference is greater than -100000.
+When we are *not* trying to put data onto the stack, the difference between the stack pointer and the invalid address tends to be a very small negative number, i.e. the difference is millions of bytes.
+In some cases where we are trying to put a large amount of data onto the stack, the difference will still be a negative number, but it will be much closer to zero.
+Based on the provided tests, -100000 seems to be a good number that non-stack accesses will be smaller than but stack accesses will be larger than.
+Finally, we check that the invalid address and the stack pointer are not the same.
+This only comes into play when we are checking system call addresses, but we don't want to add a page for the stack if the stack pointer itself is invalid; that means that some other problem has occurred.

 #### SYNCHRONIZATION ####